istio/tools/perf/stability/README.md

 Abnormal metrics breaking SLO and suspicious logs would be recorded in the alertmanager-webhook pod, corresponding notification would be pushed to slack channel #stability-test(Note: any slack webhook url uploaded to github would be deactivated, contact @richardwxn for latest webhook url to put in the alertmanagerconfig.yaml)

-If you want to run against a public release(stable or dev), specify the target release TAG/VERSION/RELEASE_URL, check more details about accepted argument at [install_readme](https://github.com/istio/tools/tree/master/perf/istio-install#setup-istio).
+If you want to run against a public release(stable or dev), specify the target release TAG/VERSION/RELEASE_URL and you can pass extra arguments to istioctl install, check more details about accepted argument at [install_readme](https://github.com/istio/tools/tree/master/perf/istio-install#setup-istio).
 You can specify the namespace number of the servicegraph workloads by setting NAMESPACE_NUM var.

 For example